henrymzhao/papers-please/README.md

 `R` - Readable
 `W` - Writable

+## `-`
+Symbol used to indicate "do not populate anything".

+E.g. When you are setting Opportunity permissions but certain profile's licenses don't support Opportunity.
 ## CSV Columns
 ### Type
 Type of permission entry you're looking to add.
 E.g. `fieldPermissions`,  `objectPermissions`, `layoutAssignments`, etc.